FFede0/RL4CC/config_files/README.md

 #### Configuring the `search space` for parameters

-The Tuner configurations file `tune_config.json` described in the section [above](#tuner-configuration-file) is responsible for the behaviour of the `Tuner` and how it handles the `Trials` running in parallel.
-However, to actually fine-tune algorithm parameters, the user should define the search space by suitably adapting the `ray_config.json` file.
+The Tuner configuration `tune_config` described in the section [above](#tuner-configuration) is responsible for the behaviour of the `Tuner` and how it handles the `Trials` running in parallel.
+However, to actually fine-tune algorithm parameters, the user should define the search space by suitably adapting the `ray_config`.

 This can be simply done by providing the values of each parameter to be tuned as a `tune.**search_space` string.
-For example, if the learning rate for the PPO algorithm is to be tuned, locate the corresponding parameter (`lr`, in the `training` section) in the ray_config.json file and set it as:
+For example, if the learning rate for the PPO algorithm is to be tuned, locate the corresponding parameter (`lr`, in the `training` section) in the `ray_config` file and set it as:

 ```
 "training": {